richafnu/Viva/Viva/engage/native-mode-guide.md

 To check on the progress of the Alignment Tool, go back to the page where you started the tool.
 At the top of the page, a banner reports the current status of the tool, next steps, and whether the tool is ready for you to take next steps.

 Near the bottom of the screen, details about the status update every 30 minutes.
-Details include the number of users, groups, files, and so on, that have been migrated.
+Details include the number of migrated users, groups, and files.

 ## 7. Resolve the error report

-When the tool finishes, the banner at the top of the page reports one of two things.
+When the tool finishes, the banner at the top of the page gives a report.
 When the banner says that your network is successfully aligned to Native Mode, the alignment process is complete and no further action is required.
-If the banner says that the alignment failed and an error report was generated, you must download the error report and fix the errors.
+If the banner says that the alignment failed and an error report is available, you must download the error report and fix the errors.
 Most errors are easy to resolve and require that you rename a file that has characters that aren't allowed in SharePoint files.

 > [!NOTE]
 > The error report appears at the very bottom of the page.
 This is a different report from the Alignment Report that you reviewed earlier.

 This CSV error report remains available until the next time the Alignment Tool is run.
-When the tool is run again, a new error report is generated.
+On a second run, the tool generates a new error report.

 The report contains a list of files that failed to migrate from Microsoft Entra ID to SharePoint, with error codes.
 For a list of common error codes and remediation steps, see the [error codes section of this article](troubleshoot-native-mode.md#error-codes).
 You also can enlist our Premier Support Team to help resolve errors.
 If you have a high volume of errors, the Support Team can provide scripts to bulk-update the files in your network for faster remediation.